MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ```

 ### App Collaboration
-If you will be working with other developers on the same CodePush app, you can add them as collaborators using the App Center portal by following the set of instructions below:
+If you'll be working with other developers on the same CodePush app, you can add them as collaborators using the App Center portal by following the set of instructions below:

 1. In the App Center portal, select the app for which you want to add collaborators
 2. In the navigation area on the left side of the page, click **Settings**